 Hello, I'm Reenita

-Born and raised in Bombay, I grew up in a classic ‘Bhel Puri’ culture.
-One in which the end product tastes only as good as the sum of its parts… meshed together with a bug or two for good measure.
+Born and raised in Bombay, I grew up in a classic ‘Bhel Puri’ culture, one in which the end product tastes only as good as the sum of its parts… meshed together with a bug or two for good measure.
+Passionate about storytelling the narrative of my culture, my fiction reflects the South Asian experience.

 Featured Book